finbourne/lusid-sdk-java/sdk/docs/WorkspaceApi.md

 > WorkspaceItem createPersonalItem(workspaceName, workspaceItemCreationRequest)

-[EARLY ACCESS] CreatePersonalItem: Create a new item in a personal workspace.
+[EXPERIMENTAL] CreatePersonalItem: Create a new item in a personal workspace.

 Create a new item in a personal workspace.